Special Economic Measures (Syria) Regulations

 (a) a former or current senior official of the Government of Syria;

 (b) an associate or family member of a person set out in paragraph (a);

 (c) an entity owned or controlled by, or acting on behalf of, a person set out in paragraph (a) or (b); or

 (d) an entity owned or controlled by, or acting on behalf of, the Government of Syria.

-3 Subject to section 3.2, it is prohibited for any person in Canada and any Canadian outside Canada to
+3 It is prohibited for any person in Canada and any Canadian outside Canada to

 (a) deal in any property, wherever situated, held by or on behalf of a designated person;

 (b) enter into or facilitate any transaction related to a dealing referred to in paragraph (a);

 (c) provide any financial or related service in respect of a dealing referred to in paragraph (a);